-- A. The California Mock Trial materials are protected by copyright and may not be re-printed anywhere, including posting on the Internet, without express permission from CRF.
-In addition, the current CA Mock Trial case materials may not be used in invitationals, tournament, and academic camps without express permission from CRF.
-Any violation of this rule may result in litigation and in disqualification of a team or county.
-However, we hereby grant to all recipients a license to reproduce the exhibits, for distribution to participating students and educators. - B. Any alteration or viewing of confidential California Mock Trial materials posted on the CRF web site will result in the immediate school disqualification and potential litigation. - C. Plagiarism\ of any kind is unacceptable.
-Students' written and oral work must be their own. (\Webster's Dictionary defines plagiarism as, "to steal the words, ideas, etc. of another and use them as one's own.") - D. Trials are open to the public, but no intentional scouting is allowed (see Code of Ethical Conduct).
+- A. The California Mock Trial case materials are protected by copyright law and may not be reprinted anywhere, including posting on the Internet, without express permission from Teach Democracy.
+In addition, the current CA Mock Trial case materials may not be used in invitationals, tournaments, and academic camps without express written permission from Teach Democracy.
+Any violation of this rule may result in litigation and disqualification of a team or county.
+However, we hereby grant all recipients a license to reproduce the exhibits for distribution to CA Mock Trial registered and participating students and educators. - B. Any alteration or viewing of confidential California Mock Trial case materials posted on Teach Democracy's website will result in immediate school disqualification and potential litigation. - C. Plagiarism of any kind is unacceptable.
+Students' written and oral work must be their own.
+(Webster's Dictionary defines plagiarism as "to steal the words, ideas, etc. of another and use them as one's own.") - D. Trials are open to the public, but no intentional scouting is allowed (see Code of Ethical Conduct and Rule 1.5).

-[Virtual] It is not permissible to share Zoom links and passwords with anyone other than your own team members/coaches.
+[Virtual] It is not permissible to share virtual links and passwords with anyone other than your team members/coaches.
 Do not post links or passwords on social media or any other platforms.
-Anyone who violates the established Zoom security measures will be automatically disqualified from the competition.
+Anyone who violates the established virtual security measures will be automatically disqualified from the competition.
 No intentional scouting is allowed (see Code of Ethical Conduct).